davecoll3/speak-ev/TESTING.md

 #### ID 14
 * Expected
-  * Registered users have a personal profile page which shows a list of thier previously added terms.
+  * Registered users have a personal profile page which shows a list of their previously added terms.

 * Testing
     <details><summary>User Testing: Profile</summary>